chanchanngann/data-streaming-on-eks/README.md

 ---
 ### D. Set up Snowflake objects
 We need to create user `kafka_user` for Kafka connector in snowflake.
-The authentication method is key-pair authentication.
-The public key will be saved in snowflake while the private key will be used by Kafka connector to authenticate with snowflake.
+The authentication method for this user should be key-pair authentication.
+The _public key_ will be saved in snowflake while the _private key_ will be used by Kafka connector to authenticate with snowflake.

 _Steps_
 1. Create the required objects @snowflake using [snowflake_privileges.sql](snowflake/snowflake_privileges.sql).